-The past five years has been a time of quiet revolution for chronically overlooked spirits.
+The past decade has been a time of quiet revolution for chronically overlooked spirits.
 In the world of agave, the intricate charm of mezcal has rocketed into the international spotlight, with tipplers discovering en masse its smoky appeal.
 When it comes to whiskey, rye is finally getting the respect it deserves, stepping outside of bourbon’s shadow with a more-than-welcome spicy bite.
 And now, it’s high time that the nuanced flavor of Armagnac finds its proper place in glasses and along back bars.

 A centuries-old type of brandy from the Gascony region of Southwest France, Armagnac is a white-wine-based liquor traditionally distilled once using a column still known as an alembic armagnaçaise, then aged in oak barrels.
 The epitome of a craft spirit, the majority of Armagnac is produced by small-scale, often family-owned, operations who take a great deal of pride not only in their deeply unique versions of the spirit but the cultural importance of Armagnac to the culture of Gascony.

 “[Since] Armagnac is a specific terroir in a small region in France and is made with grapes from the region, each grape brings a different style and aroma,” says Rémy Grassa, the owner of Château du Tariquet.